cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 * [How to enable symlink protection](/control_panel_integration/#how-to-enable-symlink-protection)

-CloudLinux kernels have symlink attacks protection.
+CloudLinux OS Shared kernels have symlink attacks protection.
 When this protection is enabled, the system does not allow users to create symlinks (and hard links) to non-existent/not their own files.

 [Here](/cloudlinux_os_kernel/#link-traversal-protection) you can find all protection mechanism parameters.